Hi friend and welcome!!

 - You need a headphone that does well on the road.
 The M50 is extremely durable and can take a lot of abuse.
 It also comes with a nice carrying case/bag.

-Well that’s about it for today folks!
-I hope you have gained some insight on the M50 vs. HD 598, and which applications each are best suited for..
+Well that’s about it for today my friend!
+I hope you have gained some insight on the M50 vs. HD 598, and which applications each are best suited for.
 I also hope I’ve answered all of your questions, but if not please let me know down below or Contact me!

 Which of these headphones would better suit your needs?
 What’s your favorite headphone out there?